grupo-aprendizaje-latam-devs/steam-api-backend/README.md

 **¡Ánimo!**

 # Table of Contents

 1. [Specs](#spec)
 1. [Useful commands](#useful-commands)
 2. [Setup](#setup)

+**Note**: it's recommended to read the [Django tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial01/) if you're not familiar with the Django framework.

 ## Specs

 - Web framework: Django
 - Database: SQLite 3
 - API: [cheapshark.com](https://apidocs.cheapshark.com/)

+The project `steam_api` handles all commands while `games` is the app that contains all business logic that interacts with the Steam API.

+Here's a picture of the high-level architecture diagramme:

 ![Architecture diagramme](https://i.ibb.co/DR68Dj8/Screen-Shot-2022-06-13-at-11-05-50-AM.png)